When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Abstract

 \section{Abstract}

-Static resource management in languages remains challenging due to tensions among control, expressiveness, and flexibility.
-Region-based systems \cite{MLkit_new,cyclone} offer bulk deallocation via lexically scoped regions, where all allocations follow a stack discipline.
-However, both regions and their resources are second-class, and neither can escape their scope nor be freely returned.
-Ownership and linear type systems, exemplified by Rust \cite{DBLP:series/lncs/ClarkeOSW13}, offer non-lexical lifetimes and robust static guarantees, but rely on invariants that limit higher-order patterns and expressive sharing.
+Statically enforcing safe resource management is challenging due to tensions between flexible lifetime disciplines and expressive sharing patterns.
+Region-based systems offer lexically scoped regions under a stack discipline, wherein resources are managed in bulk.
+In many such systems, however, resources are second-class and can neither escape their scope nor be freely returned from functions.
+Ownership and linear type systems, such as Rust, offer first-class, non-lexical lifetimes with robust static guarantees, but rely on invariants that limit higher-order patterns and expressive sharing.

-In this work, we propose a new type system that unifies these strengths.
-Our system treats all heap-allocated resources as first-class values, while allowing programmers to control lifetime and granularity through three allocation modes: (1) fresh allocation for individual, non-lexical references; (2) subsequent coallocation grouping resources collectively within shadow arenas; and (3) scoped allocation with lexically bounded lifetimes following stack discipline.
-Regardless of mode, all resources share a uniform type and have no distinction for generic abstractions, preserving the higher-order parametric nature of the language.
+In this work, we propose a type system that uniformly treats all heap-allocated resources under diverse lifetime, granularity, and sharing settings.
+Our system provides programmers with three allocation modes: (1) fresh allocation for first-class, non-lexical resources; (2) fresh allocation for second-class resources with lexically bounded lifetimes; and (3) coallocation that groups resources by shadow arenas for bulk tracking and deallocation.
+Regardless of mode, resources are represented uniformly at the type level, supporting generic abstraction and preserving the higher-order parametric nature of the language.

 Obtaining static safety in higher-order languages with flexible sharing is nontrivial.
-We address this by extending reachability types \cite{wei24} to collectively track first-class resources, and by adopting flow-insensitive deallocation reasoning for selective stack discipline.
-These mechanisms yield \arenalang and \withlang atop, both formalized and proven type safe and memory safe in Rocq.
+To address this, our solution builds on reachability types, and our extension adds the capability to track both individual and grouped resources, enables the expression of cyclic store structures, and allows the selective enforcing of stack lifetime discipline.
+These mechanisms are formalized in the \arenalang and \withlang type systems, which are proven type safe and memory safe in Rocq.